Rex Cinema

 The Rex Cinema, once my local cinema (and always one of my favourites), was renamed the Studio Cinema on 6th January 1973 when it was taken over by the Leeds based Star Cinemas chain and adapted for bingo (played on Thursday to Saturday) with films showing on Sunday to Wednesday.
 In 1976 Zetters (a bingo operator) took over and the final film to be screened in the original auditorium was James Cahn in “Rollerball” on 7th April 1976.
 The circle was disastrously partitioned off to form two small uncomfortable cinemas with one highly decorated wall and an off-set screen.
 They were named Rex 1 & 2 (seating 263 and 163), the front of the circle was extended forward toward the proscenium and the stalls area was painted a uniform cream colour and operated as a Zetters Bingo Club.
 The Rex Cinemas 1 & 2 opened on 11th April 1976 with Reinhard Glemnitz in “Sex in the Office” in Rex 1 and “The Bruce Lee Story” & “Somebody’s Stolen our Russian Spy” in Rex 2.
 The lease expired on 28th February 1988 and the cinema closed with Jack Nicholson in “The Witches of Eastwick” & Jason Bateman in “Teen Wolf Too”.

 Fierce battles ensued when developers sought to demolish the building and build offices and flats on the site.
-The Cinema Theatre Association made efforts to save the building, and two days before it closed in was given a Grade II Listed status by English Heritage.
+The Cinema Theatre Association made efforts to save the building, and was given a Grade II Listed status by English Heritage on 26th February 1988.
+The Studio Cinema was closed two days later on February 28, 1988.

 Over the next 16 years the building sank to a parlous state, unused, vandalised and under constant threat.
 There was a fire in the stage area in 1994.
 However this is one occasion that has a happy outcome as eventually the former car park and original flats were released for a new housing development, the foyer was partitioned off and let as a restaurant, but crucially the fabulous auditorium was de-tripled, restored and reopened as a cinema by James Hannaway.

-It is once again possible to see a film in the original appearance of this wonderful cinema, albeit the front stalls have now been replaced by tables and the circle re-stepped, thus reducing the overall capacity considerably to 350.
-It reopened on 5th December 2004, and business has been reported as good, in addition it has been used for recording radio shows.
+It is once again possible to see a film in the original appearance of this wonderful cinema, albeit the front stalls have now been replaced by tables and the circle re-stepped, thus reducing the overall capacity considerably to 350-seats.
+It reopened on 5th December 2004 with a new entrance on Three Close Lane.
+The Gatsby Restaurant in the foyer uses the original entrance.
+Business has been reported as good, in addition it has been used for recording radio shows.

 If you are ever in Berkhamsted, Hertfordshire, just north of London, make a point of watching a movie at the Grade II listed Rex Cinema, you won’t be disappointed!